nasifbusari-code/football-prediction-app/README.md

-Below is the updated README.md content for your GitHub repository, tailored with your personal information (Name: Busari Nasif Stephen, Email: nasif.busari@yahoo.com, Country: Nigeria) and the web URL for your deployed prediction site (https://football-prediction-app-3j81.onrender.com).
-The content is ready to be copied and pasted into a README.md file in your repository's root directory.
-I've refined the previous version to ensure clarity, professionalism, and alignment with your request, while maintaining the detailed workflow to impress potential recruiters.
-The file highlights your technical skills, includes a live demo link, and provides clear contact information.markdown
+Below is the updated README.md content for your GitHub repository, tailored with your personal information (Name: Busari Nasif Stephen, Email: nasif.busari@yahoo.com, Country: Nigeria) and the web URL for your deployed prediction site (https://football-prediction-app-3j81.onrender.com)

 # Football Match Prediction System